Fedesgh/Building_Credit_Risk_Classifier_Using_Bagging_Kneighbors/README.md

-The motivation for this repository are the difficulties that the dataset present when we define Target and features:
+The motivation for this repository are the difficulties that the dataset present when we define the Target and features.
+Also , there are several attempts  in kaggle with low metrics particularly when we restrict the training set to features with information before the loan was granted and we want try to improve it:

 https://www.kaggle.com/datasets/devanshi23/loan-data-2007-2014/data